CTPSSTAFF/exp_model_trb25/README.md

   * The released environment  for `TDM23 `is recommended for running the notebooks

-  * A installation guide can be found in [TDM23 1.0 user guide](https://ctpsstaff.github.io/tdm23_users_guide/1.0/pages/get_started/setup/)
+  * The installation guide can be found in [TDM23 1.0 user guide](https://ctpsstaff.github.io/tdm23_users_guide/1.0/pages/get_started/setup/)

   * For a detailed **video** tutorial, please refer to the [link](https://ctps.org/pub/tdm23_sc/videos/tdm23_env_offical_guide.mp4).